 How can you influence the digital shopper’s purchasing decision?
 Many consumers are wary of product quality and freshness when ordering online.
-By advertising shipment schedules or providing money-back guarantees, retailers and manufacturers can address their concerns and affect their decisions.
+By advertising shipment schedules or providing money-back guarantees, retailers and CG manufacturers can address shopper concerns and affect their decisions.

-Consumer goods manufacturers take note: The line between the physical and digital world is cloudy and it’s time to consider how the complex consumer journey to purchase impacts your trade spend.
+Consumer goods manufacturers take note: The line between the physical and digital world is cloudy, and it’s time you consider how the complex consumer journey to purchase impacts your trade spend.

 Online shopping is experiencing growth, but brick-and-mortar retains advantages in the consumer goods category.

 “Online sales make up less than 3% of total food and beverage sales,” Sam Gagliardi, IRI Senior Vice President of E-Commerce.
 This data implies that most folks still head out to the store to buy their grocery products.
-And, while consumers fill their shopping cart by browsing aisle after aisle of product, they’re likely to impulsively choose a product from an end cap or pick up an item from a brand with a BOGO offer.
+And while consumers fill their shopping cart – browsing aisle after aisle of product – they’re likely to impulsively choose a product from an end cap or pick up an item from a brand with a BOGO offer.

-As you would guess, certain food and beverage categories are better suited for success in a digital grocery store.
-Retailers and manufactures expect canned goods, condiments and packaged products will shift to digital consumption faster than perimeter items like produce and meat.
+As you might guess, there are certain food and beverages better suited for success in a digital grocery store.
+Retailers and CPG manufactures expect canned goods, condiments, and packaged products to shift to digital consumption faster than perimeter items like produce and meat.